creativescala/creative-scala/src/pages/declarations/color-palette.md

 The strip of colors below shows the effect of varying saturation from 0.0 to 1.0, for fixed hue (170 degrees) and lightness (0.5).
 As you can see,
-changing hue goes from a dull gray to a bright and vibrant color.
+changing saturation goes from a dull gray to a bright and vibrant color.

 ![The effect of changing saturation while keeping hue and lightness fixed.
 Saturation increases from left to right, starting at zero and finishing at one.](src/pages/declarations/saturation.png)